 Friday, 30 January 2026

-What I'm spending on travel in 2026 as a travel blogger with a full time job
+What I'm spending on travel in 2026 as a travel blogger (who doesn't travel full time)

 Lengthy title aside, I'm really interested in the financial side of travel and wanted to put this blog post together to share how much I end up spending on travel throughout 2026.
 While I'm not a full time travel blogger, it is my favourite pastime and all of my annual leave is spent on trips and holidays!